Pills and Injection Therapy Are Not Long-Term Solutions for Erectile Dysfunction

 It’s a nonsurgical office procedure that resembles another medical technique: ultrasound imaging.
 The shockwave applicator superficially resembles an ultrasound transducer, and it’s used in a similar fashion, though along the length of the patient’s penis, using a conductive gel to improve conduction, just as ultrasound imagers use.

 The sound waves can loosen plaque deposits to improve the internal diameter of penile blood vessels, and they can even encourage the formation of new vessels for additional blood flow.
 Treatments are drug-free and require no anesthetic or other preparation.
-A typical treatment lasts up to about 30 minutes, and there’s no need for recovery time after a session.
+A typical shockwave therapy treatment lasts up to about 30 minutes, and there’s no need for recovery time after a session.

 The only long-lasting ED treatment